chdsbd/kodiak/README.md

     # useful for stripping HTML comments created by PR templates when the `markdown` `body_type` is used.
     strip_html_comments = false # default: false

+    [update]
+    # update PR whenever the PR is out of date with the base branch.
+PR will be
+    # updated regardless of failing requirements for merge (e.g. failing status
+    # checks, missing reviews, blacklist labels).
+Kodiak will only update the PR
+    # if the automerge label is enabled or `update.require_automerge_label` is
+    # false.
+    always = false # default: false
+    # enable updating PRs missing automerge label. automerge label is defined by `merge.automerge_label`.
+    require_automerge_label = true # default: true
     ```

     See [`kodiak/test/fixtures/config`](kodiak/test/fixtures/config) for more examples and [`kodiak/config.py`](kodiak/config.py) for the Python models.